sourcelevel/guidelines/resources/process_workflow.md

 All SMART tasks should be linked to a User Story, which should be properly detailed with its goal (it can be written using the User Story pattern), Acceptance criteria, and BDD if necessary.

-We are following Gherkin BD workflow to describe our User Stories, so, we have a template in ClubHouse to be used:
+We are following Gherkin syntax to describe our User Stories:

 *    Title: [Verb] [What] [Where]:
      -    **Fix typo in Dangerzone**